 The Sun Bowl Association encourages our fans to help send others to the game through our “Salute a Soldier Program” and “Take a Child to the Game Program.”

 The “Salute a Soldier” program allows fans and companies the opportunity to give soldiers a memory to last a lifetime.
-Sponsors who make purchases through the “Salute a Soldier Program” give soldiers an opportunity to attend the game while your company is recognized during the game.
+Sponsors who make purchases through the “Salute a Soldier Program” give soldiers an opportunity to attend the game and the company will be recognized during the game.

 “With so many military members living in and around the El Paso area this gives us a chance to give back to soldiers for their commitment and service,” said Olivas.